DataDog/kics/documentation/rules/k8s/cpu_limits_not_set.md

 ### Description

- CPU limits should be set to ensure fair resource allocation and prevent containers from consuming excessive CPU.
+ CPU limits should be set to ensure fair resource allocation and to prevent containers from consuming excessive CPU.
+Each container and initContainer should include a `resources.limits.cpu` value.
+This rule verifies that `resources`, `resources.limits`, and `resources.limits.cpu` are defined for each container.

 ## Compliant Code Examples